AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/beast/deep-rothe-mpmm.md

 # [Deep Rothé](Інструменти ДМ\CLI\bestiary\beast/deep-rothe-mpmm.md)
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 71*

-Deep rothe are Underdark cattle that communicate with one another using the dancing lights spell.
-Some scholars speculate that rothe came originally from the Feywild and brought the ability to cast the spell with them.
-Other sages attribute the ability to the centuries rothe have spent in the Underdark, where ambient magic slowly transforms everything.
+Deep rothé are Underdark cattle that communicate with one another using the dancing lights spell.
+Some scholars speculate that rothé came originally from the Feywild and brought the ability to cast the spell with them.
+Other sages attribute the ability to the centuries rothé have spent in the Underdark, where ambient magic slowly transforms everything.

 ## Cattle